hydux/hydux/README.md

 After trying [Fable](https://fable.io) + [Elmish](https://github.com/fable-elmish/elmish) for several month, I need to write a small web App in my company, for many reasons I cannot choose some fancy stuff like [Fable](https://fable.io) + [Elmish](https://github.com/fable-elmish/elmish), simply speaking, I need to use the mainstream JS stack but don't want to bear Redux's cumbersome, complex toolchain, etc anymore.

 After some digging around, hyperapp looks really good to me, but I quickly find out it doesn't work with React, and many libraries don't work with the newest API.
-So I create this to support ****different**** vdom libraries, like React, [picodom](https://github.com/picodom/picodom), Preact, [inferno](https://github.com/infernojs/inferno) or what ever you want, just need to write a simple enhancer!
+So I create this to support ****different**** vdom libraries, like React([official support](https://github.io/hydux/hydux-react)), [picodom](https://github.com/picodom/picodom)([built-in](https://github.com/hydux/hydux/blob/master/src/enhancers/picodom-render.ts)), Preact, [inferno](https://github.com/infernojs/inferno) or what ever you want, just need to write a simple enhancer!

-Also, to avoid breaking change, we have ****built-in**** support for HMR, logger, persist, Redux Devtools, you know you want it!
+Also, to avoid breaking change, we have ****built-in**** support for HMR, logger, persist, [Redux Devtools](https://github.com/zalmoxisus/redux-devtools-extension), you know you want it!

 ## Install